 ESDIS Metrics System (EMS)

-The ESDIS Metrics System (EMS) collects information from all ingest, archive and distribution interfaces throughout EOSDIS.
+NASA's ESDIS Metrics System (EMS) collects information from all ingest, archive and distribution interfaces throughout EOSDIS.
 In addition to data system metrics, EMS has a suite of web analytics tools available to characterize usage and usability of websites.

 Global Imagery Browse Services (GIBS)

-The Global Imagery Browse Services (GIBS) provides full resolution visual representations of NASA Earth science data in a free, open, and interoperable manner.
+NASA's Global Imagery Browse Services (GIBS) provides full resolution visual representations of NASA Earth science data in a free, open, and interoperable manner.
 Through responsive and highly available web services, it enables interactive exploration of data to support a wide range of applications including scientific research, applied sciences, natural hazard monitoring, and outreach.
 GIBS provides much of the Land, Atmosphere Near real-time Capability for EOS (LANCE) near real-time (within 3 hours of satellite overpass) imagery, present day, and historical imagery.
 GIBS can be incorporated into web clients and GIS applications.
 It is currently used in Worldview, Earthdata Search, and the State of the Ocean (SOTO).

 Land, Atmosphere Near real-time Capability for Earth Observing System (LANCE)